-Couscous Almondine Salad is a completely new take on your same old pasta salad ~ this no mayo recipe is perfect for summer barbecues, potlucks, and picnics…it’s an easy side dish that goes with everything!
+Couscous Almondine Salad is a no mayo pasta salad recipe perfect for summer barbecues, potlucks, and picnics…it’s an easy side dish that goes with everything!

-This Middle Eastern inspired couscous salad is just packed with flavor
+Middle Eastern inspired couscous salad is packed with flavor

 Couscous is fabulous for healthy lunch prep